Designing spin and orbital sources of Berry curvature at oxide interfaces: Methods

-The Berry curvature dipole in time-reversal symmetric condition is calculated as a function of carrier density considering the low-energy Hamiltonian for a single Kramers' related pair of bands (see Supplementary Information):
+We first estimate the Berry curvature dipole due to spin-sources in time-reversal symmetric condition as a function of carrier density considering the low-energy Hamiltonian for a single Kramers' related pair of bands (Supplementary Note I):